Liturgical Handbook of the Russian Orthodox Church Abroad

 - During the Proskomedia, only one chalice is filled with wine, etc. The other chalices are not incorporated into the Proskomedia in any way; under no circumstances is wine added to them.

 - Extra wine should be added to the main chalice during the proskomedia, since after it is consecrated as the Blood of Christ it will be distributed into the other chalices also; thus sufficient wine should be placed in the chalice to become, in due course, ample Blood for all the chalices.
+(See the separate entry on how much wine should be placed in the chalice during the Proskomedia, which has additional notes on the amount to be prepared for multiple chalices.)

 - At the Great Entrance, only the main chalice (containing the wine and water) is carried in procession and laid upon the Holy Table.
 The other (empty) chalices are left on the Table of Oblation.